GregorTpk/AoC25/git_commands.md

 ### Stash

-Quick way to return to a clean working directory without discarding not committing changes to tracked files.
+Quick way to return to a clean working directory without discarding nor committing changes to tracked files.
 The stash works like a stack where you can push and pop entries: You can push all changes in the working directory with

 `git stash` or more explicitly `git push`